MrGrewal0127/Smart-Refrigirator/README.md

 # Smart-Refrigerator
+(Please refer to working videos and prototype images for more details.
+This is a prototype and I am currently working on it to make a full fledge product)

 Welcome to the introduction of our groundbreaking project, the Smart Refrigerator.
 This project combines cutting-edge technology with everyday convenience, offering an intelligent solution for managing your refrigerator's contents and optimizing your food inventory.